ubuntu-mate/ubuntu-mate.org/pages/raspberry-pi-compatibility.md

 Memory pressure is reasonable using the `armhf` images (~350MB at idle) but quite tight on the `arm64` images (~490MB at idle).
-As always, microSDHC I/O throughput is a bottleneck on the Raspberry PPi so don't gimp your Raspberry Pi by cheaping out on poor performing microSDHC cards.
+As always, microSDHC I/O throughput is a bottleneck on the Raspberry Pi so don't gimp your Raspberry Pi by cheaping out on poor performing microSDHC cards.
 We used the [Samsung EVO Plus 32 GB microSDHC UHS-I U1](https://geni.us/AKAsg) and [Kingston 64 GB microSDXC Canvas Go Plus](https://geni.us/Jelmu)